how to get free money UK

 4) Don't be afraid to ask for accommodations

-Don't be afraid to speak up for yourself and ask for the accommodations that you need.
+Don't be afraid to speak up for yourself and ask for the accommodations that you need. many dentists are aware people are scared of them and they will offer or recommend dental anxiety support.
 Remember, you're in control of your own treatment, and you have the right to feel safe and comfortable during your appointments.

 5) Practice relaxation techniques before and during the dental visit